stackhpc/ansible-slurm-appliance/docs/operations.md

 corresponding `lmod` modules.

-Packages _may_ also be installed during the site.yml, by adding the `cluster` group into the `extra_packages` group.
-An error will occur if Ark credentials are defined in this case, as they are readable by unprivileged users in the `.repo` files and a local Pulp mirror must be used instead.
+Packages _may_ also be installed during the site.yml, by adding the `cluster` group as a child of the `extra_packages` group.
+An error will occur if Ark credential are defined in this case, as they are readable by unprivileged users in the `.repo` files and a local Pulp mirror must be used instead.

 If additional repositories are required, these could be added/enabled as necessary in a play added to `environments/$SITE_ENV/hooks/{pre,post}.yml` as appropriate.
 Note such a play should NOT exclude the builder group, so that the repositories are also added to built images.